-Corporate responsibility and sustainability are integral to LivaNova and guide our actions as a company.
+In that vein, corporate responsibility and sustainability are integral to LivaNova and guide our actions as a company.
 We have always focused on delivering strong financial results, but we are committed to doing so in a way that respects the communities and environments in which we operate.
-In 2020, the Company created the ESG Task Force, a cross-functional team of leaders focused on establishing a comprehensive program optimizing our ESG efforts with full support from the executive team and the Board.
-The Board has increased its own involvement in the ESG arena by enshrining such matters in the charter of the Nominating and Corporate Governance Committee which now formally maintains oversight for these issues.
-Since the creation of the ESG Task Force, the Nominating and Corporate Governance Committee receives quarterly updates on the Task Force's progress.
-In December 2021, management coordinated an ESG panel with the Board, outside counsel, an institutional investor and the Company's ESG consultant to address, among other issues, the duty of the Board with regard to ESG matters, a shareholder perspective on investor expectations with respect to ESG, status of the Company's ESG efforts and future expectations.
+Through the Nominating and Corporate Governance Committee, the Board oversees the Company's ESG efforts, which are led by the ESG Task Force, a cross-functional team of leaders, including two executives, focused on establishing a comprehensive program optimizing our ESG efforts with full support from the entire executive team.
+The ESG Task Force organized a framework around various LivaNova ESG efforts and is implementing strategies to put these values into action.
+The ESG Task Force also periodically reports to the executive leadership team to ensure alignment on vision and purpose and to confer regarding progress in the Company's ESG journey.

-We believe that sound environmental performance contributes to our competitive strength while benefiting our customers, stockholders and employees.
-We are focused on continuous improvement in these areas by reducing pollution, depletion of natural resources and our overall environmental footprint.
+We believe that sound environmental performance contributes to our competitive strength while benefiting our customers, shareholders and employees and we are guided by feedback we receive from our stakeholders, including patients, employees, regulators, investors, and third-party frameworks such as the Sustainability Accounting Standards Board (SASB) Medical Equipment & Supplies Standard and the Task Force on Climate-related Financial Disclosures (TCFD).
+Our executive team uses this insight to guide our sustainability priorities and disclosures, and we are focused on continuous improvement in these areas by reducing pollution, depletion of natural resources and our overall environmental footprint.
 We work to optimize energy and resource usage, ultimately reducing greenhouse gas emissions and waste.

-The Company is required to, and does, report on its greenhouse gas emissions and on certain other environmental and social (including employee) matters in our UK Annual Report which is available on the Company's website.
+The Company reports on its greenhouse gas emissions and on certain other environmental and social (including employee) matters on the Company's Sustainability page on its website as well as in our UK Annual Report which is available on the Company's website.